ederfleming/ederfleming/README.md

 I'm Eder Rodrigo Fleming and I'm a front-end developer based in São Paulo, Brazil.

+And to start the year, this portfolio is being restructured and will soon have new projects!

 - [x] :computer: I currently work as a web developer at @Semantix
 - [x] :books: I am deepening my studies in:
     - :yellow_heart: JavaScript